kennychr/eod_rewrite/README.md

 ##### Example:

 ```
-proj_templ by acex
+eod_rewrite by acex
 ```

 ```
-PROJ_TEMPL by ACEX
+EOD_REWRITE by ACEX
 ```

 ### Tooling